therenansimoes/cortexOS/README.md

 Add memory logging to the heartbeat/listener demo; agents record each pulse in the graph.

-Milestone 0.3 — Grid & Peer Discovery

-Implement LAN peer discovery and handshake (peer.rs).

-Allow heartbeat signals to be relayed through the grid and aggregated by a remote node.
+Build a simple persistent event store and a derived graph view.

+- Start with append-only storage and a small set of high-value queries.
-Add privacy controls to limit which memories are shared.
+- Add privacy controls to limit what can be exported/shared.

+Milestone 0.4 — Subnet Framing (Robust Low-Level Signals)

+- Implement a minimal framing layer (preamble, CRC, sequence, ACK) before “evolving” codebooks.
+- Add one emitter/receiver pair (LED or audio) that works across at least two devices.

-Milestone 0.4 — Compiler & Planner Agents
+Milestone 0.5 — Compiler & Planner Agents

 Integrate a small code-generation model (e.g., Code LLaMA) via model.rs.